Energy diminishing implicit-explicit Runge--Kutta methods for gradient flows: Energy decreasing property

-If here $H_0$, $H_1$ and $H_2$ are positive-definite, then the energy difference is negative.
-In order to satisfy the condition, the only requirement which is also a must, is that $Q$ and $H_0$ are positive-definite, and after that we only need to set $\alpha$ and $\beta$ big enough.
-The energy unconditionally decreases as long as
+Now if $H_0$, $H_1$ and $H_2$ are positive-definite, then the energy difference on the left-hand-side of (\ref{energydiff}) is negative.
+It is easy to verify that if $Q$ and $H_0$ are positive-definite, then $H_1$ and $H_2$ are also positive-definite provided that (\ref{alpbet}) is satisfied.

-where $\lambda_{min}$ represents the smallest eigenvalue, $\alpha_0$ and $\beta_0$ are constants only dependent on the Runge--Kutta scheme. \end{proof}